Summary

 We're building on our existing exhibit, Liberty, Labor and Langston, based on the Langston Hughes poem, Let America Be America Again

-Opening October 10, 2025 is "We Declare," an exploration of the Virginia Declaration of Rights, adopted June 12, 1776, and the Declaration of Independence, adopted 3 weeks later, and our responsibility to be informed citizens in modern America.
+Our main 250th anniversary exhibit is "We Declare," an exploration of the Virginia Declaration of Rights, adopted June 12, 1776, and the Declaration of Independence, adopted 3 weeks later, and our responsibility to be informed citizens in modern America.
+One of the special artifacts is an original July 3, 1858 Harper's Weekly newspaper with a reprint of the signed Declaration of Independence.
+We surrounded the print with brief biographical sketches and photographs of the Virginia signers (see below in the Media Gallery).

-In 2026, we will have a series of traveling exhibits to each of the four counties we represent: Culpeper, Orange, Rappahannock, and Madison.
-Titled, "On This Land," we trace four sites from the revolutionary period to the present, noting how that land has improved/changed over time.
+Also this year we will have a series of traveling exhibits to each of the four counties we represent: Culpeper, Orange, Rappahannock, and Madison.
+Titled "On This Land," we trace four sites from the revolutionary period to the present, noting how that land has improved/changed over time.
 We found that all roads lead to Carver.
 Yes, descendants from each of the four targeted lands were students at the George Washington Carver Regional High School.

 OUR SUMMARY